History of Bengal: Pala Empire

 The Pala Empire (750–1120 CE) was a Bengali empire and the last Buddhist imperial power on the Indian subcontinent.
 The Palas were followers of the Mahayana and Vajrayana schools of Buddhism.
 Gopala I (750–770) was its first ruler.
 He came to power in 750 through an election by chieftains in Gauḍa.
 Gopala reigned from about 750–770 and consolidated his position by extending his control over all of Bengal.

 The Pala dynasty lasted for four centuries and ushered in a period of stability and prosperity in Bengal.
 They created many temples and works of art as well as supported the important ancient higher-learning institutions of Nalanda and Vikramashila.
 The Somapura Mahavihara built by Emperor Dharmapala is the greatest Buddhist monastery in the Indian subcontinent.

 The empire reached its peak under Emperor Dharmapala (770–810) and Devapala (810–850).
 Dharmapala extended the empire into the northern parts of the Indian subcontinent.
 According to Pala copperplate inscriptions, his successor Devapala exterminated the Utkalas, invade the Kamarupa Kingdom of Assam, shattered the pride of the Huna people and humbled the lords of Gurjara-Pratihara and the Rashtrakuta dynasty.

 Chandra dynasty

 The archaeological site of Mainamati was a religious center used by the Chandra dynasty.

 The Chandra dynasty ruled southeastern Bengal and Arakan between the 10t CE.
 The dynasty was powerful enough to withstand the Pala Empire to the northwest.
 The Chandra kingdom covered the Harikela region, which was known as the Kingdom of Ruhmi to Arab traders.
 The dynasty's realm was a bridge between India and Southeast Asia.
 During this period, the port of Chittagong developed banking and shipping industries.
 The last ruler of the Chandra Dynasty, Govindachandra, was defeated by the south Indian Emperor Rajendra Chola I of the maritime Chola dynasty in the 11th century.

+Varman dynasty

+The Varman Dynasty was a Hindu dynasty of Indian subcontinent which ruled Bengal.
+The Varmans established their supremacy after replacing the Chandra Dynasty.
+Their capital was at Bikrampur in present-day Munshiganj District of Bangladesh.